benkroeger/ibm-connections-community-events/README.md

-#  IBM Connections Community Events Service
+#  IBM Connections Community Events

 > an implementation for the IBM Connections Community Events API